-The governance and strategic decision making structure of the University includes the University Leadership Team which is chaired by the Vice-Chancellor, the Board of Governors and the Audit and Risk Committee.
+The governance and strategic decision making structure of the University includes the University Leadership Team which is chaired by the Vice-Chancellor, the Board of Governors and Academic Board.

-- The Governors, advised by the Vice-Chancellor and the Audit and Risk Committee, take decisions which determine the strategic direction the University takes.
-The Board of Governors also has overall legal responsibility for the University's activities as set out by the Instrument and Articles of Government.
-The Board of Governors is supported by four committees, which oversee some areas of business on its behalf – the Finance and Employment Committee, Audit and Risk Committee, Nominations Committee and Remuneration Committee
+The Board of Governors has overall legal responsibility for the University's activities as set out by the Instrument and Articles of Government.
+The Board of Governors is supported by five committees, which oversee some areas of business on its behalf – the Finance and Employment Committee, Audit and Risk Committee, Academic Assurance Committee, Nominations Committee and Remuneration Committee.

 The Academic Board is the University's main academic authority as a degree awarding body.
 It guides the University's academic development, set standards and determine curriculum content.
 The Vice-Chancellor, the chief executive, is responsible for the executive management of the University and its day-to-day direction and provides the vision and leadership necessary to put the governors' decisions into effect.
 The Vice-Chancellor is supported and advised by the University Leadership Team.